General Terms and Conditions of Business

 6.10 Car Park

-Only one car parking space is free per room.
-Parking is free only after the guest has checked in.
+Parking in our secure car park is £5.00 per night per car from 4pm.
 Any parking of cars prior to check in or leaving in the car park after check out are chargeable at £25.
 Any parking for second car for the same room is chargeable at £25.

 The cottage only has three car parking spaces reserved.